XanderXAJ/vite-github-pages-template/README.md

-# Vite GitHub Pages deployment demo
+# Vite GitHub Pages deployment template

 A simple but robust deployment of a Vite app to GitHub Pages.